New money weakens returns, set to drive insurance M&A

 In the Lloyd's insurance market, valuations are starting to look a little more attractive to overseas buyers after the pound fell 10 percent against the dollar in the wake of Brexit.

-Lloyd's companies such as Hiscox (HSX.L) or Lancashire (LRE.L), which have long been seen as acquisition targets, could come into play, industry specialists said, Amlin, Brit and Catlin were bought by international insurers in recent years.
+Lloyd's companies such as Hiscox or Lancashire, which have long been seen as acquisition targets, could come into play, industry specialists said, Amlin, Brit and Catlin were bought by international insurers in recent years.

 Specialist insurance investment manager Twelve Capital has even launched a strategy to invest in insurance M&A.